mxaddict/www.codedmaster.com/content/blog/2026-01-25-introducing-quoty.md

 Beyond just providing a random quote, `quoty` has a few other handy features:

-- `quoty --list-authors`: Lists all the authors of the quotes.
+- `quoty authors`: Lists all the authors of the quotes.
-- `quoty --list-quotes`: Prints out every available quote.
+- `quoty quotes`: Prints out every available quote.
 - `quoty --help`: Shows the standard help text.
 - `quoty --version`: Displays the current version of the tool.